cullen-b/youtube-ad-skipper/README.md

 # In the future
 - I want to find out how to automatically detect YouTube ads and not have to worry about toggling the playback speed but YT makes it hard
 - I want to automatically press the skip button (if there is one on the ad)

-Thanks for using my extension, it was a quick project that has saved me countless hours!

-If you have questions about the extension, feel free to email me:
-**clnbkrpvd@gmail.com**